TWDB Employee Benefits

 - ERS Benefits Total Compensation Package

 The state pays 100% for a full time employee's health coverage and one half the premiums for part-time employees.
 Dependent coverage is also available and the state pays part of the premium.
-Full-time employees are automatically enrolled in health coverage which starts on the first day of the month after your 60th day of employment.
-If you are a direct transfer from another state of Texas agency (without a break in service) you will have no waiting period for health coverage.
+Health coverage for employees who enroll starts on the first day of the month after their 60th day of employment.
+Direct transfers from another state of Texas agency (without a break in service) will have no waiting period for health coverage.

 - HealthSelect - the self-funded insurance plan, available to employees, retirees and their dependents that are eligible to participate in the Texas Employees Group Benefits Program (GBP) health plan.